wwatson4506/littleFSWavPlayer/README.md

 # littleFSWavPlayer
-This a littleFS version of the Teensy WavFilePlayer.
+This is a littleFS version of the Teensy WavFilePlayer.